Xalyume/Xalyume/README.md

 ## Welcome!

-I'm a software developer, tech lover, sneaker and mechanical keyboard enthusiast, and open for work!
+I'm a software developer, tech lover, sneaker and mechanical keyboard enthusiast, and excited about learning technologies and seeing what the future brings!
 </br>
 [My Site](https://williamjang.dev/)